-- 5.5.2 COMPRESSION SHORTS Compression shorts may be worn so long as the players for a particular team who are wearing compression shorts all wear compression shorts of the same color.
+5.5.2 COMPRESSION SHORTS - Compression shorts may be worn so long as the players for a particular team who are wearing compression shorts all wear compression shorts of the same color.

 Failure to conform shall result in removal from the floor, and the referee shall instruct the player to correct this situation.

 Returning to the floor for the second violation in the game will result in a bench minor delay of game penalty.
-The offending player serves penalty. - 5.5.3 HELMET AND FACEMASK BALL AND STICK TEST The helmet and facemask combination must be approved by either NOCSAE or the CSA, and must pass a "ball and stick test."
+The offending player serves penalty.

+5.5.3 HELMET AND FACEMASK BALL AND STICK TEST - The helmet and facemask combination must be approved by either NOCSAE or the CSA, and must pass a "ball and stick test."
 The lacrosse ball must not be able to pass through any portion of the facemask and touch the face.

 The lacrosse stick, held in a horizontal or vertical position must not be able to pass through any portion of the facemask and touch the face.
-The facemask must cover and protect the entire face area including the chin. - 5.5.4 HELMET CHIN STRAP The helmet chin strap or chin cup must be worn in a firmly attached position at all times during play such that there is continuous contact with the strap and or chin cup.

-- Failure to do so will result in removal from the floor.
+The facemask must cover and protect the entire face area including the chin.

+- 5.5.4 HELMET CHIN STRAP The helmet chin strap or chin cup must be worn in a firmly attached position at all times during play such that there is continuous contact with the strap and or chin cup.
+Failure to do so will result in removal from the floor.
 A subsequent violation by the same player will result in a minor penalty for delay of game to the player. - 5.5.5 MOUTH GUARD The mouth guard must be worn at all times during a live ball.
 Failure to do so will result in removal from the floor.
-A subsequent violation by the same player will result in a minor penalty for delay of game to the player.

-5.5.6 GOALIE HELMET REMOVED - Should a goalie's helmet/facemask be removed while he is in his crease as a result of a normal goalkeeping duties, play will be stopped immediately.
+A subsequent violation by the same player will result in a minor penalty for delay of game to the player. - 5.5.6 GOALKEEPER HELMET REMOVED Should a goalkeeper's helmet/facemask be removed while the goalkeeper is in their crease as a result of a normal goalkeeping duties, play will be stopped immediately.
 Restart of play will be given to the team who had possession of the ball at the time of the stoppage; otherwise a faceoff will resume play.
-When a goalie loses his helmet/facemask while he is outside his crease (both feet outside his crease) he is subject to the same rule as non-goaltenders.
-A penalty shot will result when a goalie or teammate, intentionally removes the goalie's helmet/facemask to disrupt play.
+When a goalkeeper loses their helmet/facemask while they are outside their crease (both feet outside their crease) they are subject to the same rule as non-goalkeepers.
+A penalty shot will result when a goalkeeper or teammate, intentionally removes the goalkeeper's helmet/facemask to disrupt play.
 If the opposing team is on a breakaway, the non-offending team is assessed an awarded goal.